AndreasBrommund/cloud-native/README.md

 - Verify that there are no service limits when e.g. running a cluster per student
 - Determine what the best account set up is for the course
 - What is the relationship between this course and the CI/CD introduction course?
 Will this course supersede the CI/CD course?

+## Cloud Native - Part ii

+Build upon the first part and add new principles

+### Principles:
+- 3R's of Enterprise Security
+- Auto-scaling
+- Monitoring and Tracing